RobertTalbert/mth225-vault/Recursion and Induction/Mathematical induction.md

 >
 > **Inductive step:** We would now need to prove that $f(k+1) = 3 \cdot 2^{k+1}$.

+And, here is a complete proof of the conjecture:

+We will show that $f(n)$ as computed by the Python function is equal to $3 \cdot 2^n$ for all natural numbers $n$.
+We will prove this using mathematical induction.

+First, in the base case where $n=0$:

 Here are two complete examples of proof by mathematical induction: